A fast deep-learning approach to probing primordial black hole populations in gravitational wave events: Methods

 Fitting a flow-based model $q(\Lambda | \boldsymbol{d})$ to a target distribution $p(\Lambda | \boldsymbol{d})$ can be done by minimizing some divergence or discrepancy between them.
 One of the most popular choices is the forward Kullback-Leibler (KL) divergence that is mass-covering \cite{Kullback:1951zyt},

 This measure indicates how much information is lost when using $q$ as an approximation to $p$.
-The forward KL divergence is well-suited for situations in which we have samples from the target distribution (or the ability to generate them), but we cannot necessary evaluate the target density.
+The forward KL divergence is well-suited for situations in which we have samples from the target distribution (or the ability to generate them), but we cannot necessarily evaluate the target density.
 By taking the expectation over data samples $\boldsymbol{d} \sim p(\boldsymbol{d})$, we can simplify the expression, resulting in the loss function:

 On the third line, we applied Bayes’ theorem to rewrite the cross-entropy between the two distributions in terms of the likelihood, thereby avoiding dependence on the unknown true posterior.
-Finally, the loss function can be approximated on a mini-batch of samples, omitting constant terms that are independent of the flow's parameters,
+The posterior function we learn here is

+Because normalizing flows directly output normalized distributions, recovering the right-hand side of this expression requires multiplying by a normalization factor (the integral over $\Lambda$, i.e., the evidence).
+Therefore, to recover results consistent with \autoref{eq:tot_likelihood} at inference time, we use as weights the normalization factor divided by the event parameter prior used in DINGO inference ($\pi_{\varnothing}$ in \autoref{eq:event_MCint}), perform weighted sampling of $\theta_{ij}$ from DINGO posterior samples, and then feed $\theta_{ij}$ together with $N_\text{obs}$ into the neural network to generate posterior samples of $\Lambda$.
+Collecting all sampled $\Lambda$ points reconstructs \autoref{eq:tot_likelihood}.
+Since the trained neural network can perform batched inference over different $\theta_{ij}$, this procedure is computationally efficient.